get10101/10101.github.io/FAQ.md

 It is very likely that your channel was force-closed.
 You probably ran into a bug.
 We're sorry about that.

-Don't worry, your funds will soon be available on your On-chain balance (within two to three days), this delay is due to security timelocks related to Lightning On-chain operations.
+Your funds should soon be available on your on-chain balance (within two to three days).
+This delay is due to security timelocks related to Lightning on-chain operations.

 In any case, don't hesitate to get in touch with our team, who will be able to help you and answer your questions on our dedicated telegram [support channel](https://t.me/get10101/1189).